Skip to Content

 • Shaded relief

-• 8-megapixel autofocus camera with led flash/TORCH
+• An 8-megapixel autofocus camera with LED flash/TORCH

 • Customizable buttons for 1-touch waypoint marking